-Expanding and merging the lobby experience from beyond the curtain wall to the outside plaza and streetscape creates an illusion of a seamless public space.
-Extending the lobby’s ceiling treatments and a frameless glass perimeter, the design team was able to blur the lines between interior and exterior, creating a natural oasis in the heart of the Financial District.
-The wall panels are uniquely fabricated, derived from a single olive ash log and are quarter-cut to enhance a consistent architectural texture in the space.
-The figurative stone seating blurs the lines between furniture, natural elements and sculptural figures.
-The resulting design has a more contemporary feel capitalizing on the volume, scale and original design of the building and site.
+Expanding the lobby visually to the outside plaza and streetscape was achieved through a new frameless glass perimeter and by extending the lobby’s ceiling treatments.
+The result is a seamless public space that blurs the lines between interior and exterior.
+In the lobby and elevator cabs, wood wall panels are uniquely fabricated and derived from a single quarter swan log of olive ash.
+Figurative stone seating blurs the lines between furniture, natural elements and sculptural figures.
+The resulting design has a contemporary feel, capitalizing on the volume, scale, and original design of the building and site.

 Size 680,000 square feet